markwylde/code-style/pages/01-introduction.md

 ## What This Is

-This guide is a pragmatic blueprint for building production‑grade Node.js systems without a heavyweight framework.
+This guide is a walkthrough for building production‑grade Node.js systems without a heavyweight framework.
 It shows how to structure an application as a set of small, focused functions that all take an explicit context object, keeping dependencies clear and testing easy.
 You get strong lifecycle guarantees, type‑safe boundaries, and minimal magic.

-Instead of wiring a pile of middleware and hoping for the best, you’ll learn a consistent approach that scales: a portable server lifecycle, thin HTTP controllers, model‑centric data logic, and explicit external services — all stitched together through a typed context.
+Instead of wiring a pile of middleware and hoping for the best, you’ll learn a consistent approach that scales: a portable server lifecycle, thin HTTP controllers, model‑centric data logic, and explicit external services, all stitched together through a typed context.

 ## Who It’s For